MT Haven: Accident

 On 11 April 1991, Haven was unloading a cargo of 230,000 tonnes of crude oil to the Multedo floating platform, 11 km off the coast of Genoa, Italy.
 Having transferred 80,000 tonnes, the ship disconnected from the platform for a routine internal transfer operation, to allow oil to be pumped from two side-holds into a central one.

 In later testimony, First Officer Donatos Lilis said: "I heard a very loud noise, like iron bars beating against each other.
 Perhaps the cover of a pump had broken.
 Then there was an awful explosion."
 Five crewmen died immediately, as fire broke out and oil started leaking from the hull as the plates overheated.
-As the fire engulfed the ship, flames rose 100m high and, after a series of further explosions occurred, between 30 and 40,000 tons of oil poured into the sea.
+As the fire engulfed the ship, flames rose 100 m high and, after a series of further explosions occurred, between 30 and 40,000 tonnes of oil poured into the sea.

 The Italian authorities acted quickly, with hundreds of men fighting a fire which was difficult to access, and distributing more than 10 km of inflatable barriers, submerged a metre below the surface, around the vessel to control the spillage.
 On day two, MT Haven was to be towed close to the coast, in a bid to reduce the coastal area affected and make intervention easier.
 As the bow slipped beneath the surface, a steel cable was passed around the rudder and tugs applied towing pressure.
 But it was quickly clear that the ship had broken its back, and the bow section came to rest in 450 m of water.
 On 14 April, the 250 m long main body sank 2 km from the coast, between Arenzano and Cogoleto.

+Environmental disaster

+Approximately 30,000 to 50,000 tonnes of oil spilled into the sea, more than at the Exxon Valdez disaster two years earlier.
+An amount of the oil was burned at the surface and more was pumped out of the burning ship wreck.
+The resulting oil slicks polluted over 100 kilometres of the Italian and French coasts, particularly in the Liguria region and on the Côte d'Azur.

+The spilled oil contaminated seagrass meadows (Posidonia oceanica), which serve as important nurseries for fish and provide protection against coastal erosion.
+Numerous seabirds, fish, and invertebrates died immediately or suffered from the toxic substances.
+A significant portion of the oil sank to the seabed in the form of "oil patches" due to the heat of the fire and its mixing with sediment.
+At depths of up to 500 metres, tar clumps formed, which continued to release pollutants into the water for years afterward.